Peter Knight's Research on Glaciers

 At the same time, I continued to work on the problem of understanding basal ice formation at present day ice margins, especially at my longstanding field site in Greenland.

-Knight, P.G. and Knight D.A. (in press, 2005) Laboratory observations of debris-bearing ice facies frozen from supercooled water.
+Knight, P.G. and Knight D.A.
+(2005) Laboratory observations of debris-bearing ice facies frozen from supercooled water.
 JOURNAL OF GLACIOLOGY

 Knight, P.G. and Knight D.A.
 (2005) Laboratory observations of ice formation and debris entrainment by freezing turbid supercooled water.
 In Knight, P.G. (ed.)
 GLACIER SCIENCE AND ENVIRONMENTAL CHANGE (Blackwell, Oxford).

-2003-5: Physical Geography at Keele underwent further restructuring, including the appointments of Richard Waller and Zoe Robinson, with whom I was already collaborating, and the organisation of our research under the banner of "Subglacial and Ice Marginal Processes, Landforms and Environments" (SIMPLE) within the School of Physical and Geographical Sciences.
+2003-7: Physical Geography at Keele underwent further restructuring, including the appointments of Richard Waller and Zoe Robinson, with whom I was already collaborating, and the organisation of our research under the banner of "Subglacial and Ice Marginal Processes, Landforms and Environments" (SIMPLE) within the School of Physical and Geographical Sciences.
+Simon Cook was appointed to a PhD studentship and we continued to work in Iceland looking at Glaciohydraulic Supercooling.
+Publications arising from this work included:

 The Low-Temperature Laboratory